oracle/weblogic-image-tool/site/quickstart.md

 # Quick Start

-Use this Quick Start guide to create a Linux-based WebLogic Docker image.
+Use this Quick Start guide to create a Linux based WebLogic Docker image.

 ## Before you begin